tangshuang/nautil/docs/router/router.md

 **cross modules**

 `navigate` and `Link` jump amount routes of current router.
 To jump to another module outside current router, you should pass `/abs/path` as `to`.
 Begining with `/` and absolute url path will trigger history change with absolute path.
+Begining with `./` will trigger history change by patch giving path at the current pathname tail.

 ## useRouteNavigate